vladislowe/Web-Server/README.md

 ### Architecture

-First, Terraform launch two configured EC2 instances called Jenkins controller and Jenkins agent.
-Controller run a pipeline using agent.
-Pipeline create target server (if it is not exist) using Terraform, pull the Github project, test the web server and configure target server using Ansible.
-Ansible copy source files and run the web server in Docker container.
+First, Terraform launches two configured EC2 instances called Jenkins controller and Jenkins agent.
+Controller runs a pipeline using agent.
+Pipeline creates target server (if it is not exist) using Terraform, pulls the Github project, tests the web server and configures target server using Ansible.
+Ansible copies source files and runs the web server in Docker container.

 <img src="img/architecture.png" width="800" />